 Change the dealer-provided PIN to a PIN of your own choosing as soon as possible after receiving delivery of your new motorcycle.
-See page 150.
+See page 154.

-If a key fob is not available, your rider PIN can be entered using the turn signal switches to unlock the security system.
-Use the following guide to enter your valid rider PIN.
+If a key fob is not available, your rider PIN can be entered using the digital display to unlock the security system.